benjaminjkraft/notes/github-patch-workflow.md

 # repeat for B and C
 ```
+The cherry-picks are by construction clean, because the commits have no
+dependencies.

 Now, suppose you make some changes, such that the three are at commits A2, B2,
 and C2; for now assume that the parent of A2 is the same as that of A1.
 The